joergrech/verdaccio-mongodb/README.md

 Configuration options
 * `uri`: The MongoDB-like URI including admin username, password and database holding the user collection.
 [REQUIRED]
 * `database`: The database in the MongoDB holding the user collection [REQUIRED]
+* `collections`: (name of the collections in the mongodb database)
+  * `users`: Name of the user collection used to store the unique user with passwords and additional information (e.g., username, email, access, etc.).
+Defaults to `users` [REQUIRED]
+  * `packages`: Name of the packages collection used to store information on the packages (e.g., name, access, versions, etc.).
+Defaults to `packages` [OPTIONAL]
-* `username`: The clear-text name of the admin user who has the necessary roles or rights to insert, update, delete(?), and lookup users in a specific collection (i.e., [user-collection]).
+* The clear-text name of the admin user who has the necessary roles or rights to insert, update, delete(?), and lookup users in a specific collection (i.e., [user-collection]).
 [REQUIRED]
 * `encryption`: The mechanism to encrypt the password (currently supported: `none`, `bcrypt`).
 Defaults to `bcrypt` [OPTIONAL]
 * `userIsUnique`: Switch to check unique user (currently supported: `true`, `false`).
 Defaults to `true` [OPTIONAL]
 * `allowAddUser`: Switch to allow or disallow adding users.
+Defaults to `false` [OPTIONAL]
+* `countActivity`: Switch to enable or disable counting access, publish, or unpublish events.
 Defaults to `false` [OPTIONAL]
 * `cacheTTL`: Time an entry lives in the cache measured in ms. Defaults to `300000` (5 minutes) [OPTIONAL]
 * `adminGroup`: The name of the group of admins allowed to access, publish, or unpublish any package.
 Must be different from user or package names!
 Defaults to `__admin__` [OPTIONAL]
 * `fields`: (name of the fields in the mongodb collection)